 Parents can help create a better environment for their children to rest and relax and tune out to distractions and disturbances that might affect their child’s sleep quality, says Dr. Olivier Wenker.
-He suggests the use of essential oils to help a to relax and have better concentration in what they need to accomplish.
+He suggests the use of essential oils to help to relax and have better concentration in what they need to accomplish.

 A personal advocate for Young Living essential oils, Dr Wenker shares that diffusing essential oils like Lavender and Bergamot can help induce feelings of calmness and relaxation during times when children might feel stressed.

 “Such essential oils can also promote clarity and focus, which can help a child who might be stressed to relax and have better concentration in what they need to accomplish.”
 Dr Wenker said.

 2. Be A Good Role Model

 How you cope with your own stress is going to rub off on your child.
 Fretful parents make for fretful children, as these little ones are quick to pick up your vibes and unsaid tensions, even though they might not have a name for these emotions just yet.
-Find healthy ways to cope and manage your own stress levels.
+Find healthy ways to cope with and manage your own stress levels.